mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Platform centralization is difficult to prevent in protocol design, because most protocols allow considerable flexibility in how they are used, to promote permissionless innovation.

-### Consolidation {#indirect}
+### Practical Centralization {#indirect}

-Even when a function's design avoids or mitigates other forms of centralization, it might become centralized in practice when external factors influence its implementation or deployment, so that few or even just one entity provides or otherwise has control over it.
-This document refers to that phenomenon as "consolidation."
+Even when a function is designed to avoid or mitigate centralization, it might become centralized in practice when factors not under the control of its designers influence the function's implementation or deployment.

 Those external factors might be economic, legal, social, or even cognitive.

-Consolidation is often associated with the network effects that are so often seen on the Internet.
+Practical centralization is often associated with the network effects that are so often seen on the Internet.
 There may be legitimate qualitative reasons for some nodes being favoured over others.
 However, when friction against using an alternative prevents switching, benefits are accrued to services rather than users.
 If choosing an alternate provider requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization is indicated.

 Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to have less centralization even when users continue to favor large providers, because ease of switching creates implicit competitive pressure upon them.

 For example, social networking is an application that is currently supplied by a few proprietary platforms despite standardization efforts (see, e.g., {{ACTIVITYSTREAMS}}), because of the powerful network effects associated.
 While there has been some competition in social networking, the coordination required to move to a new service effectively locks users into the incumbents.

-Consolidation is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).
+Practical centralization is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).